Zgpp/PhysicalComputing/midterm/readme.md

 ##Troubleshooting

 During the process I worked with another box, it was bigger and thick in weight, which I also sanded.
-I was having issues with the motion sensor being detected.
+I was having issues with the detection of the sensor.
 At first, I thought it was because it wasn't a clear but after testing both boxes I noticed that I should of made holes for both for the sensor to detect more easily.

 ![box-problems](https://cloud.githubusercontent.com/assets/21225598/24470428/e497b9fe-148c-11e7-91be-ffe178a68556.jpg)